1963 Golden State 400

 The 1963 Golden State 400 was a NASCAR Grand National Series event that was held on November 3, 1963, at Riverside International Raceway in Riverside, California.

-The transition to purpose-built racecars began in the early 1960s and occurred gradually over that decade.
-Changes made to the sport by the late 1960s brought an end to the "strictly stock" vehicles of the 1950s.

 Background

 Riverside International Raceway a race track or road course in Moreno Valley, California.
 The track was in operation from September 22, 1957, to July 2, 1989.
 The original course design proved to be dangerous, and it was partially reconfigured in 1969.

 The track was built to accommodate several different configurations, depending on the type of car and race length.
 The three options on Riverside Raceway were the long course (3.27 mi), the short course (2.5 mi), and the NASCAR (2.62 mi) course.
 The original racetrack had a 1.1 mi backstretch from 1957 to 1968.
 When the track was redesigned in 1969, Turn 9 was reconfigured with a wider radius and a dogleg approach added to reduce strain on the cars' brakes.